 Reasons to Have a Prenuptial Agreement

 Prenups, as they are often called, are used for several reasons.
 One is to protect assets when one person has significantly more than the other.
 Later in life, many of us have children from prior relationships for whom we wish to provide, or perhaps we are caring for elderly parents who need our continued support.
 Very often, there are family businesses or trusts that control one’s ability to utilize or share resources.
-Except for the terms Colorado has expressly said may not be included by law, the agreement can be as wide or narrow as the couple chooses.
+Except for the terms Colorado or Nevada has expressly said may not be included by law, the agreement can be as wide or narrow as the couple chooses.

 - It must be in writing and signed by both parties.